jericfey/PasswordGenerator/README.md

 Summary:

-- This is a responsive web page using javascript that will allow the user to generate a random password based on their repsonses to questions for the password criteria like (numbers, letters, upper/lower-case and special characters)
+- This is a responsive web page using javascript that will allow the user to generate a random password based on their responses to questions for the password criteria like (numbers, letters, upper/lower-case and special characters)

 Usage: